-Jaci is the Director Innovation & Design and oversees the program activities of the Blandin Foundation.
-She oversees the Foundation’s research function and leads the development and implementation of strategic initiatives.
+Jaci is the Senior Director of Programming at the Blandin Foundation.
+She oversees the Foundation’s program activities, research function and leads the development and implementation of strategic initiatives.

 Jaci joined the Foundation in 2011 as a member of the Public Policy and Engagement team.
 She developed deep expertise in community-based facilitation and project planning, having led the Foundation’s work in supporting youth development systems.
 Jaci also provided leadership to the Foundation’s initiative in support of the 2020 Census and community planning projects in our home giving area.